 Take An Enchanting Winter Walk Through Ogden's Christmas Village In Utah

 Are you ready for the holidays?
 Soon, towns all over Utah will be lit up with twinkling lights for the season, and while some prefer to take a drive to see holiday lights, a walk through millions of lights is somehow a little more personal and intimate.
-The Christmas Village in Ogden is a winter walk you don’t want to miss; it’s the best winter hike in Utah during the holidays.
+The Christmas Village in Ogden is a winter walk you don’t want to miss.
+In fact, it may be the best winter hike in Utah during the holidays.

 Best Winter Hike In Utah

-Ogden’s Christmas Village is one of the best walk through light displays in Utah and features thousands of Christmas lights, charming cottages, and more.
+Ogden's Christmas Village is one of the best walk-through light displays in Utah and features thousands of Christmas lights, charming cottages, and more.
 (Find all of the details in the article above.)
-But other positively magical lights displays are worthy of seeking out as well.
+But other positively magical light displays are worthy of seeking out as well.
 The annual Zoo Lights event at Hogle Zoo in Salt Lake City is positively spectacular.
-The trees are carefully wrapped with tiny, twinkling lights and the zoo is decorated with more than 200 animal-themed, lighted displays.
+The trees are carefully wrapped with tiny, twinkling lights, and the zoo is decorated with more than 200 animal-themed, lighted displays.

 Can I go hiking in the winter in Utah?

 Yes, you absolutely can go hiking in Utah in the winter.
 Just be sure to read up on current weather conditions before you go driving across the state to arrive at a trailhead.
 Among the most stunning trails to take when there's snow on the ground are: Queen's Garden Trail in Bryce Canyon National Park, Donut Falls Trail in Big Cottonwood Canyon, and Angel's Landing Trail at Zion National Park.
 Here's more on these and a few other trails perfect for winter hikes.

 What are the best parks to visit in the winter in Utah?